brandur/sorg/content/drafts/sqlc.md

 title = "Why We're All in on sqlc/pgx for Postgres + Go"
 +++

-After a few months of research and experimentation with running a heavily DB-dependent Go app, I've arrived at the conclusion that [sqlc](https://github.com/kyleconroy/sqlc) is the figurative Correct Answer when it comes to using Postgres (and probably other databases too) in Go code beyond trivial uses.
+After a few months of research and experimentation with running a heavily DB-dependent Go app, we've arrived at the conclusion that [sqlc](https://github.com/kyleconroy/sqlc) is the figurative Correct Answer when it comes to using Postgres (and probably other databases too) in Go code beyond trivial uses.
 Let me walk you through how I got there.

 First, let's take a broad tour of popular options in Go's ecosystem:

 * `database/sql`: Go's built-in database package.
-Most people agree, don't.
+Most people agree -- best to avoid it.
 It's database agnostic, which is kind of nice, but by extension that means it conforms to the lowest common denominator.
 No support for Postgres-specific features.

 * [`lib/pq`](https://github.com/lib/pq): An early Postgres frontrunner in the Go ecosystem.
 It was good for its time and place, but has fallen behind, and is no longer actively maintained.

 * [`pgx`](https://github.com/jackc/pgx): A very well-written and very thorough package for full-featured, performant connections to Postgres.
 However, it's opinionated about not offering any ORM-like features, and gets you very little beyond a basic query interface.
 Like with `database/sql`, hydrating database results into structs is painful -- not only do you have to list target fields off ad nauseam in a `SELECT` statement, but you also have to `Scan` them into a struct manually.
-	* [`scany`](https://github.com/georgysavva/scany): Scany adds a bit of a quality-of-life improvement on top of pgx by eliminating the need to scan into every field of a struct.
+	* [`scany`](https://github.com/georgysavva/scany): Scany adds some quality-of-life improvement on top of pgx by eliminating the need to scan into every field of a struct.
 However, the desired field names must still be listed out in a `SELECT ...` statement, so it only reduces boilerplate by half.

 * [`go-pg`](https://github.com/go-pg/pg): I've used this on projects before, and it's a pretty good little Postgres-specific ORM.
 A little more below on why ORMs in Go aren't particularly satisfying, but another downside with go-pg is that it implements its own driver, and isn't compatible with pgx.
 	* [Bun](https://bun.uptrace.dev/guide/pg-migration.html#new-features): go-pg has also been put in maintenance mode in favor of Bun, which is a go-pg rewrite that works with non-Postgres databases.